 Search query is a word or combination of words entered by the user to find relevant results for.
 Matching up to the query helps achieve two goals:

-- Give user the information about what he is looking for
+- Give the user the information about what he is looking for

 - Ensure a positive conversion action from the user, if relevant

-So, if your product was running shoes, you would want to show for search terms such as gym running shoes, red shoes for men etc. For which term your ad shows depends on the choice of match types.
-Amazon ads offers three match types which can be assigned to these keywords, which are broad, phrase and exact match type.
-Currently only plural variations of search terms are matched and not other close variants such as misspellings, synonyms or stemmed words.
+So, if your product was running shoes, you would want to show for search terms such as gym running shoes, red shoes for men, etc. For which term your ad shows depends on the choice of match types.
+Amazon ads offers three match types that can be assigned to these keywords, which are broad, phrase and exact match type.
+Currently, only plural variations of search terms are matched and not other close variants such as misspellings, synonyms or stemmed words.

 So, the following will happen when each of these match types is assigned to the keyword running shoes: